hai-vr/documentation/docs/basis/avatar-customization/face-tracking/index.md

 To test your avatar before building it:

+- *Make sure you don't have any other social VR application currently running, as other apps may capture the face tracking data.*
 - Start VRCFaceTracking.
 - Enter Play Mode, and in the *Basis Avatar* component at the root of your avatar, press the **Test in Editor** button.
 - If everything worked, the VRCFaceTracking software should now say that it detected an avatar called *HVR.Basis Fake Client*.